tonghuikang/electoral-boundaries/POST.md

 Each constituency should have a member size, a name, and the set of polling districts that it comprises.

-# Measuring the Quality of Polling District Assignments
+# Measuring how Well Polling Districts are Assigned

 For each constituency, we can measure quality based on: